 Self-efficacy is an individual’s belief in her capacity to successfully perform a particular task.
 Along with goal-setting, self-efficacy is one of the most powerful motivational predictors of how well a person will perform at almost any endeavor because it determines effort, persistence, and strategy.
-Think of this of keeping your “self” stable regardless of the current situation.
+Think of this as keeping your “self” stable regardless of the current situation.
 The resilient person has a “can do” attitude toward being able to alter challenging environmental demands by means of one’s own behavior.
 It is this belief that determines whether or not you can rise up after being knocked down.

 Skill 4.
 Impulse control

 We all have impulses to do and say things, but these impulses aren’t always in our best interest or helpful to others.
 Individuals who lack impulse control often get into all sorts of sticky situations.
 Being resilient doesn’t mean ignoring these impulses, but it does require you to stop acting on every impulse that doesn’t serve you well.
 Impulsivity has two main characteristics: rapid, unplanned reactions and reduced concern for the consequences of actions.
-The skill of impulse control need to be practiced but most certainly can be learned.
+The skill of impulse control needs to be practiced but most certainly can be learned.

 Skill 5.
 Empathy

-Empathy is the experience of understanding another person’s thoughts, feelings, and condition from their point of view, rather than from your own.
+Empathy is the experience of understanding another person’s thoughts, feelings, and conditions from their point of view, rather than from your own.
 You can imagine yourself in their place in order to understand what they are feeling or experiencing.
 Empathy assists resilience by developing strong, supportive relationships.
 The ability to understand other people’s feelings/emotions/experiences is particularly helpful when someone is experiencing tough times

 Skill 6.
 Optimism

 Optimism involves learning to think positively about the future – even when things go wrong.
 It’s about looking objectively at a situation and making a conscious decision to focus on the good.
 Learning the skills of optimism can help protect against depression and anxiety.
-Optimistic people are happier, more engaged, succeed more often and are better problem solvers.
+Optimistic people are happier, more engaged, succeed more often, and are better problem solvers.

 Skill 7.
 Connectedness and reaching out